terrytaylorbonn/rtd-tutorial/docs/source/index.rst

 Zip tie AI docs
 ===============

-**NOTE: docs.ziptieai.com is out-of-date and not being maintained.** docs.ziptieai.com is RTD/Sphinx; ziptieai.com is jekyll.
+**24.1021 NOTE: docs.ziptieai.com is out-of-date and not being maintained.** docs.ziptieai.com is RTD/Sphinx; ziptieai.com is jekyll.

 This is the documentation website for the **Ziptie AI** drone project.